DoctorWkt/alic/docs/overview.md

 void *Malloc(size_t size) throws Exception *e {
   void *ptr= malloc(size);         // Try to malloc() the area if (ptr == NULL) {               // It failed
-     e.errno= ENOMEM;              // Set the int32 error to ENOMEM
+     e.errnum= ENOMEM;             // Set the int32 error to ENOMEM
      abort;                        // and throw the exception }
   return(ptr);                     // Otherwise return the valid pointer